Ali-M0/CLS-Motor/README.md

   <br>

 This project involved designing a 6-layer PCB in KiCad, optimized for signal integrity and thermal performance.
 At its core is an STM32F103CBT6 microcontroller, chosen for its surprisingly high processing speed, rich I/O capabilities, and the fact that its only main purpose is to power the encoder and CAN transceiver, along with any other I/O necessary within the board.
 I integrated an MT6816 magnetic rotary encoder on the rear shaft of a NEMA 17 stepper motor to provide high-resolution feedback, enabling the system to compare target and actual positions.
 Through custom correction software written in C++ using CLion, the CLS system adjusts its actuation based on the previous and current step resolution.
+The CLS motor system also integrates a SN65HVD232 can transceiver that on the surface enables communication between the main CAN controller located on the main MCU, that being a teensy 4.1, and the CAN bus ports, supplying my system with it's communication signal.

   <br>

 You also may be wondering how my system is powered.
-That's done through a cascade power system that cascades through a daisy chain design and supply's power to all the CLS motors, being ultimately powered by a +5V power supply thats soldering to the PCB's postive and negative solder pads added to the top and bottom of the board.
+That's done through a cascade power system that cascades through a daisy chain design and supply's power to all motors using the CLS motor system, being ultimately powered by a +5V power supply thats soldered to the PCB's postive and negative solder pads added to the top and bottom of the board.
+The system regulates the +5V power supply to a +3.3V output rail through a LP2992AIM5-3.3 linear regulator and this then provides power to all the necessary components within my system.